Before You Buy Your Heated Towel Rail…

 The size of your heated towel rail should reflect the size of your bathroom.
 As with BTU rate, a smaller rail will provide sufficient heat for smaller bathrooms and en suites, whilst a large rail with bigger dimensions and higher heat output will be needed in more spacious bathrooms.

 If your heated towel rail is part of a whole bathroom refit, it’s important to consider the look and impression you want to create with your new suite.
-If it’s a late addition to an existing bathroom, you need to work with what you’ve got.
+On the other hand, if it’s a late addition to an existing bathroom, you need to work with what you’ve got.

 For smaller bathrooms and households, a compact rail with just a few bars may suffice.
 Look out for additional features, such as a useful storage shelf or accessories which increase the usability of your towel rail.

 If running costs are a consideration, you may benefit from buying a towel rail that can be used in conjunction with an electric heating element and dual fuel adaptor.
 These clever T-Piece adaptors allow you to run the heated towel rail through, or independently of, your central heating, giving you the freedom to heat the bathroom without heating the entire house, reducing your energy consumption and potentially lowering your bills.
 BestHeating.com stocks a range of dual fuel and electric heated towel rails which are as stylish as our plumbed collection.